JohnKendrick/PDielec/Sphinx/pdgui.rst

 saved session records the chosen data and options; the display-only controls of auxiliary windows should be set in those windows when required.

+The :doc:`settings_reference` lists every tab's dictionary keys, accepted values and their effects, including settings available only through scripts.

 Two advanced Crystal Raman settings are available through scripts while being absent from the scenario GUI::